-Invest as much informing creative and content for lead progression as you do for lead capture.
-I’ve seen companies spend most of their budget getting people to raise their hands but not enough toward progression.Marketers spend most of their budget getting people to raise their hands but not enough toward account progression.Click To Tweet
+Invest your effort, not just into forming creative content for lead capture, but also into forming creative content for lead progression.
+I’ve seen companies spend most of their budget getting people to raise their hands, but not enough toward progression.Marketers spend most of their budget getting people to raise their hands but not enough toward account progression.Click To Tweet

 It’s worth noting:

-- The tactics employed and the frequency of touches will depend on the solutions you sell and the prospect’s buying cycle.
+- The sales messaging employed and the frequency of touches will depend on the solutions you sell and the prospect’s buying cycle.